infernojs/inferno/README.md

 - Highly modular with very few opinions on how things should be done
 - Unlike React and Preact, Inferno has lifecycle events on functional components
 - Supports asynchronous component rendering using `requestIdleCallback`
-- Unlike Preact and other React-like libraries, Inferno has controlled components for input/select/textarea elements
+- Unlike Preact and other React-like libraries, Inferno has dd components for input/select/textarea elements

 ## Benchmarks